 - BUDGET - Key question: How much is it going to cost?

 - EVALUATION - Key questions: Measure outputs and outcomes.
 What is working best, so your org can do more of it?
 What targets are engaged and which segments do you need to engage differently?
 What content is most compelling to your base?
 What messaging generates action, and what fails to stir the pot?

 For examples of each of the areas above, checkout the Nonprofit Marketing Plan Template and let us know what you think!

 Aaron co-founded CivicActions in 2004.
-In his role as Chief Experience Officer, he is responsible for company culture, team-wide professional development, talent acquisition, company retreats, marketing, and innovation.
+In his role as Chief Experience Officer, he is responsible for company culture, team-wide professional development, talent acquisition, company retreats and marketing.
 Aaron also serves in a business development capacity, advising clients on digital strategy, agile software development, and mindful leadership.